Noch €100,00 until free shipping

 5. Husum Bay: Perfect for beginners with dogs

 This easy 20-kilometer tour starts at Husum harbor and leads along the North Sea coast via Schobüll to Hattstedt .
-Ideal for beginners and relaxed outings with dogs , the route runs on well-paved paths with little incline.
-Along the way, exciting stops such as the Schobüll lookout point with its sweeping views over the Wadden Sea , the Schobüll Forest nature experience area , or the small Wadden Sea House invite you to linger.
+Ideal for beginners and relaxed outings with your dog , the route follows well-maintained paths with gentle inclines.
+Along the way, inviting stops include the Schobüll viewpoint with its sweeping views across the Wadden Sea , the Schobüll Forest nature experience area , and the small Wadden Sea House .
 The Dockkoog near Husum also offers a lovely opportunity for a break right by the water.
-The trail combines a maritime atmosphere with a green coastal landscape—perfect for a short but varied break.
+The trail combines a maritime atmosphere with a verdant coastal landscape – perfect for a short but varied getaway.

 Starting point : Husum harbor